Making black tea from Camellia sinensis is one of the great joys of growing your own tea.

 Be gentle with the tea leaves and try not to cause bruising, which will start enzymatic oxidation within the leaf.
 We want to save oxidation for later.

-When you finish, immediately take your harvest into a cool, sheltered space and use a kitchen scale or a handheld scale to weigh the leaves.
+When you finish, immediately take your harvest into a cool, sheltered space and use a kitchen or handheld scale to weigh the leaves.
 The total weight of the fresh leaves is critical, so don’t skip this step.
 You’ll need this information later on.

 And now you’re ready for the next step, withering.